How to Increase SSD Lifespan? A Comprehensive Guide

 • Check the option Disable cache (only works while Developer Tools is open).

 The same process can be followed for other browsers as well.
-Also, you can change the cache storage location using different methods which you can find online.
+Additionally, you can change the cache storage location using various methods, which can be found online.

 10. Disable System Restore (Optional)

-This isn’t recommended if you have important data on your computer that needs a backup regularly.
+This isn’t recommended if you have essential data on your computer that requires regular backups.
 System restore creates large restore files to create snapshots of your system.
 These snapshots can then be used to restore the system files and software to their previous state.
 System restore keep re-writing these restore locations constantly and does write operations on your drive.
-This is how you can disable system restore in Windows.
+This is how you can disable System Restore in Windows.

 How to Disable System Restore: